 See

-• 1 High Force (via B6277).
-Daily Apr-Oct 10AM-5PM, Nov-Mar 10AM-4PM.
+- 1 High Force, off Alston Road.
+Daily Apr-Oct 10AM-8PM, Nov-Mar 10AM-3PM.
 Impressive waterfall, where the River Tees plunges 71 feet (21 m) over the layer of hard rock known as Whin Sill.
 A mile downstream is its junior brother, the 18-foot Low Force.
-You can access both free, any time, by approaching on foot along the south bank path.
+You can access both free any time by hiking along the south bank path.
 This can be reached from the footbridge below Bowlees Visitor Centre, or by taking the lane towards Holwick that branches off B6277 just south of Middleton.
 But most people approach by the north bank path, where the hours and charges described here apply.
-This side gets very busy and touristy.
-Parking £5 plus adults £1.50, child 50p.
-High Force (Q37389) on Wikidata High Force on Wikipedia
+This side gets very busy and touristy, but dogs are welcome.
+Parking £4 plus adult £4, child £2.45p.

 Do

-• Walk the Pennine Way.
-Going north (the usual direction, to have the weather at your back) the route towards Teesdale is from Tan Hill Inn northeast across the moors onto the lane at Sleightholme which you follow into Bowes village.
+- Pennine Way is usually hiked northwards, to have the weather at your back.
+The route into Teesdale is from Tan Hill Inn northeast across the moors onto the lane at Sleightholme which you follow into Bowes village.
 The definitive route bypasses Bowes (via "God's Bridge") but most walkers visit to break up a 16-mile section.
 Then head north over moors dipping into Baldersdale, halfway point on the entire Pennine Way, and where "Hannah's Meadow" is a survival of flowering pasture that has escaped modern agriculture.
-Another moorland slog then the route trends east into Middleton, .
+Another moorland slog then the route trends east into Middleton.

-• Continue the route from Middleton along the south bank of the Tees upstream past Low Force, High Force and Bleabeck Force.
+- Continue from Middleton along the south bank of the Tees upstream past Low Force, High Force and Bleabeck Force.
 You can stay at the hostel in Langdon to break up another long section.
 The valley then leads west to the source of the Tees at Cow Green Reservoir, set in semi-tundra heathland.
 Follow Maize Beck west into Cumbria, past a tiny waterfall that deserves to be called Micro Force, and beware the army training ranges.
-The trail leads over a soggy plateau before descending into Dufton.
+The trail crosses a soggy plateau before descending into Dufton.

 Buy

-• Co-op Food on Chapel Row is open daily 7AM-8PM.
+- Co-op Food on Chapel Row is open daily 7AM-10PM.

 Eat